pdcook/Game-Mode-Collection/docs/trt.md

 Vanilla ROUNDS cards are distributed around the map at set locations determined by the map itself.
 Modded cards are not enabled in TRT.
 Some vanilla cards are not enabled (e.g. Tank) for balance reasons.

-Players can collect up to 2 cards at any point in the round by walking up to one and pressing "F" or left stick button by default.
-Players can discard their most recent card at any time by pressing "Q" or Y/Δ by default.
+Players can collect up to 2 cards at any point in the round by walking up to one and pressing `F` or left stick button by default.
+Players can discard their most recent card at any time by pressing `Q` or Y/Δ by default.
 Players may also discard any card in their hand by clicking on the card bar square (e.g. a player can discard "Spray" by clicking on the small "Sp" square in their card bar.)
 Discarded cards are simply dropped where the player stands.

 Some custom TRT cards cannot be discarded, usually because they are integral to the player's role.